dladd/pyFormex/sphinx/gui.rst

 While the GUI has become much more elaborate in recent versions, its intention will never be to provide a fully interactive environment to operate on geometrical data.
-The main purpose of |pyformex| will always remain to provide a framework for easily creating scripts to operate on geometries.
+The main purpose of pyFormex will always remain to provide a framework for easily creating scripts to operate on geometries.
 Automization of otherwise tedious tasks is our primary focus.